Mitchell County DUI Bail Information

 Timeline: How Long Until Release?

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) is generally faster, as court staff are readily available to process the paperwork.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday) can often expedite the release process, as court staff and bondsmen are readily available.

-- Outstanding Warrants: If you have outstanding warrants in other jurisdictions, your release may be delayed until those matters are addressed.
+• Outstanding Warrants: If you have any outstanding warrants in Mitchell County or other jurisdictions, you will not be released until those issues are resolved.

 What Happens After Posting Bail